Influenza Immunization and Chronic Health Conditions - Live

 William Schaffner, MD, Medical Director National Foundation for Infectious Diseases

-This activity provides pharmacists, among other healthcare providers, with knowledge surrounding the importance of influenza vaccination among college-age adults to help them deliver more impactful messages to patients and parents.
+This activity provides pharmacists, among other healthcare providers, with knowledge surrounding the importance of influenza vaccination among adults with chronic conditions including heart disease, lung disease, and diabetes.

-NACDS has joined in partnership with NFID to offer enduring Continuing Pharmacy Education (CPE) credit to pharmacists who participate in the webinar, Increasing Influenza Immunization Rates among College Students, and complete the related assessment and evaluation.
+NACDS has joined in partnership with NFID to offer enduring Continuing Pharmacy Education (CPE) credit to pharmacists who participate in the webinar, Influenza Immunization and Chronic Health Conditions, and complete the related assessment and evaluation.
 Please review the information below for detailed steps on how to claim credit.

-Select the program at the bottom of this page titled - Increasing Influenza Immunization Rates among College Students.
-Successful completion of the program involves viewing the full 75-minute webinar, passing an assessment with an 80%, and completing an evaluation.
-Successful completion of this component will result in 1.25 contact hours of continuing pharmacy education credit.
+Select the program at the bottom of this page titled - Influenza Immunization and Chronic Health Conditions.
+Successful completion of the program involves viewing the full 60-minute webinar, passing an assessment with an 80%, and completing an evaluation.
+Successful completion of this component will result in 1 contact hours of continuing pharmacy education credit.
 Partial credit will not be awarded.
 Claim credit within 60 days of enrolling in the webinar.

 Continuing pharmacy education (CPE) credit will be awarded for the training course only.
 This is a knowledge-based activity and is primarily constructed to instill, expand or enhance knowledge through the systematic achievement of specified knowledge, skills, attitudes and performance behaviors.